 Between 300 and 400 highway fatalities occur every year in the U.S. as a result of wrong-way drivers.
 Safety officials explain that wrong way driving stems from distracted driving, drivers under the influence of alcohol and drugs, and other factors including poorly marked roadways and confused drivers.

 Reviewing one’s travel route before heading out into unfamiliar territory is a good way to minimize the risk of confusion.
 It is probably harder to avoid the shock and surprise of someone coming along the wrong way.
 At the same time I’ve never apologized for looking both ways before crossing a one-way street or for being extremely cautious on exit and entrance ramps.

 Cars and other vehicles provide the number one way of getting from place to place in the U.S. Personal vehicles offer freedom not offered by so called mass transportation.
 After all freedom is what the U.S. is all about, right?
 At the same time motor vehicle crashes topped the list as leading cause of death of children age 10 and young people between the ages of 16 and 23.

-If you’ve done everything right, but the other guy has done one of the above things, or in some other way caused injuries to you in an accident please call us and give us the opportunity to maximize your claim.
+If you’ve done everything right, but the other guy has done one of the above things, or in some other way caused injuries to you in an accident, retain an experienced attorney.
 You only get one chance in your case.
-If you allow the insurance company to kick you around or use some unbeknownst tactic to reduce or obstruct your case, you’ll likely wish you had started the claim out on the right track from the beginning.
-Give us a call for a free initial consultation
+If you allow the insurance company to kick you around or use tactics to reduce or obstruct your case, you’ll likely wish you had started the claim out on the right track from the beginning.
+Give us a call for a free initial consultation.